PAH associated with connective tissue disease (PAH-CTD)

 • Shorter time from diagnosis (mean 2.0 years vs 2.7 years)

-Adverse reactions in the PAH-CTD subgroup notably different from the overall population6†
+Adverse reactions in the PAH-CTD subgroup different from the overall population6†

 OPSUMIT® 10 mg